Last Updated on October 25, 2019 by Kristi Linauer

-This project took me much longer than I thought it would.
+This DIY console table took me much longer than I thought it would.
 The basic build went relatively quickly, but the finishing took way longer than I had anticipated.
-But finally, my DIY six-drawer console table is finished!
+But finally, it is finished!

-If you missed the previous posts on this project, you can get caught up here:
+If you missed the previous posts on this DIY console table project, you can get caught up here:

 - DIY Six-Drawer Console Table With Lower Shelf – Part 1